The Spring Framework is just as popular today as it was 12 years ago when I first used it.

 What you will learn

-• Spring Framework Fundamentals
+- Spring Framework Fundamentals

-• Dependency Injection
+- Dependency Injection

-• Constructor and Setter Injections
+- Constructor and Setter Injection

-• Autowiring
+- Autowiring

-• An Overview of Spring Modules
+- Overview of Core Spring Modules

-• An Overview of Spring Projects
+- Overview of Major Spring Projects

 Section Introduction

-Welcome to this section where we will be introducing the Spring Framework to you.
-In this section, we will help you set up a simple Spring project.
-We will help you understand the concepts of tight coupling, loose coupling, dependency injection, inversion of control, and autowiring.
-We will also give you a high-level picture of the spring world.
+Here, we will guide you through setting up a simple Spring project and introduce key concepts such as tight coupling, loose coupling, dependency injection, inversion of control, and autowiring.
+You will also get a high-level overview of the Spring ecosystem:

-• What are Spring Modules?
+- What are Spring Modules?

-• What are Spring projects?
+- What are Spring Projects?

 The First 10 Steps in Spring

-Spring Initializr http://start.spring.io/ is great tool to bootstrap your Spring Boot projects.
+Spring Initializr http://start.spring.io/ is a powerful tool to quickly bootstrap your Spring Boot projects.

-• Do not choose any dependencies.
+- Do not select any additional dependencies.

-• Import the project into Eclipse.
+- Import the project into Eclipse.

-• If you want to understand all the files that are part of this project, you can go here.
+- To understand all the files that are part of this project, refer to the provided resource.

-Step 2 : Understanding Tight Coupling with the Binary Search Algorithm Example
+Step 2: Understanding Tight Coupling with the Binary Search Algorithm Example

 However, we have a problem with the above implementation.
 If we want to use binary search with a different sort algorithm, I would need to change the code.